marksog/sample_flask_app/README.md

 Docker, AWS, Git, SSH Agent, Pipeline, AWS step, Terraform You will eqully have to install terraform on jenkins server manually

+update jenkins file to updated segurity group for jenkins. (to avoid duplication)

 ** after doing this user_data.sh did not install (well this is called from the pipeline.) so i manualy had to create the script in ec2 and run it.